Thank you for your involvement in the 2022 Roanoke pedestrian safety campaign!

 Contact Us

-If you have questions or concerns about this campaign or pedestrian safety in your neighborhood, contact:
+If you have questions or concerns about this campaign or traffic safety in your neighborhood, contact:

 saferstreetsroanoke@gmail.com